-This tutorial was originally published in December of 2012 and remains one of my favorite holiday crafts ever!
-It’s a super-fun DIY project that results in a wreath that can be used in lots of different ways (see the update at the end of the post!) and even makes a great transition into January winter decor.
-The garland is so cute, too, and both deserved a better pinnable graphic and updated photos for 2015.
-I hope you’re inspired to make one or both!
+Making a wool pom-pom wreath is a super-fun DIY project that results in a wreath that can be used again and again (see the update at the end of the post!) and even makes a great transition piece into January winter decor.
+The garland is so cute, too, and takes less time – you’ll find yourself using it all over the house!

 So, I’m sharing complete step-by-step instructions to make the wreath and garland (see the Anthropologie inspiration pieces here), plus how to create your own easy, practically free, pom pom maker which is WAAAAY better than a fork – you can really produce a lot with this easily!
 Then you can continue to make custom pom poms in any color, material, and size you want, like these colorful pom pom ‘flowers.’

-How to Make Wool Pom Poms, Wreath & Garland
+How to Make a Wool Pom Pom Wreath & Garland

 Here’s what started with: two .99 thrift store skeins of creamy wool and a wreath form for .49.
 So just for fun, let’s do the math: I paid $2.49 at the thrift store and a few more cents for some cotton yarn to wrap the form in which brings the total to something under $3.00.
 The higher-end store version?
 The wreath and garland would sell for a total of $166.00 (plus shipping) – crazy, right?